ec-intaros/opendap-xarray-use-cases/.ipynb_checkpoints/README-checkpoint.md

 * extraction of data between the first elements of DEPTH, eg **0-20**;
 * extraction of data between the last elements of DEPTH, eg **50-last**.

-Application developers are supported to compare the two ways to querying data (Bulk and Optimized) in order to learn how to exploit efficiently (and without mistake) all the OPeNDAP server-side capabilities for data filtering and rerieval.
+Application developers are supported to compare the two ways to querying data (Bulk and Optimized) in order to learn how to exploit efficiently (and without mistake) all the OPeNDAP server-side capabilities for data filtering and retrieval.

 # 1) **Test1 REF - OPeNDAP Xarray use cases**